DannyBen/bashly-book/src/configuration/command.md

 - Setting this to `true` on any command, will cause any **unrecognized** command line to be passed to this command.
-- Settings this to `force` will also execute this command (instead of showing the root usage text) when executed without any arguments.
+- Setting this to `force` will also execute this command (instead of showing the root usage text) when executed without any arguments.

 [!button variant="primary" icon="code-review" text="Default Command Example"](https://github.com/DannyBen/bashly/tree/master/examples/command-default#readme) [!button variant="primary" icon="code-review" text="Forced Command Example"](https://github.com/DannyBen/bashly/tree/master/examples/command-default-force#readme)